 The Finnish Health in Teens study – Fin-HIT – is a cohort study including over 11,000 Finnish children aged 9–12 years at enrolment, together with 10,000 parents, of which the vast majority are mothers.
 This age range was chosen as most participants are about to enter puberty and are cognitively mature enough to participate in the study without parents.

 The Fin-HIT cohort study aims to explore environmental and genetic determinants for weight and weight gain during early adolescence and adulthood as well etiology of weight-related health outcomes, and to understand underlying molecular mechanisms involved in the development and origin of obesity, and weight-related health outcomes.

 The study is conducted at Folkhälsan Research Center.
 The Ethics Committee of the Hospital District of Helsinki and Uusimaa has approved the Fin-HIT study protocol.

 The participants were recruited and baseline data collection was performed during 2011–2014.

-the adolescents at baseline was 36 %.
-In total 496 schools, and 1,415 school classes participated throughout Finland, including rural and urban areas (see map).
-95 % of the schools approached accepted to participate in the study.
+A total of 27,000 households was invited during the school recruitment.
+The participation rate for the adolescents was 36 %.
+In total, 496 schools, and 1,415 school classes participated throughout Finland, including urban and rural areas (see map).
+Of the schools approached, 95 % accepted to participate in the study.

 The current ethical approval for follow-up is 25 years which all participants have consented to.

-The first active follow-up
+First active follow-up